-- 1. The reduction of greenhouse gas (GHG) emissions and carbon footprint; - 2.
+1. The reduction of greenhouse gas (GHG) emissions and carbon footprint; 2.
 The transition to or use of renewable energy.

-The sub-fund identified and analysed a company's ESG credentials as an integral part of the investment decision made process to reducing risk and enhancing returns.
+The sub-fund identified and analysed a company's ESG credentials as an integral part of the investment decision made process to reduce sustainability risks and enhance returns.
 By considering the ESG Credentials of potential investments the Investment Adviser aimed to meet the objective of having an improved ESG score compared to the Reference Benchmark.